 edge detection

 cortical basis set and economic representations - self-organizing neural networks (Lecture 14)

-predictive coding?

-Binocular vision and Stereo As mentioned earlier, primary cortex brings together information from the two eyes in single neurons.
-This information is important for coordinated eye movements and stereo vision.
-Although V1 cells are predominantly binocular, it was at first thought that disparity selectivity did not arise until V2 (Hubel and Wiesel, 1970).
-However, there is evidence for disparity selective cells in V1 and V2 (Poggio, G., F., & Poggio, T. ,1984).
-Disparity selectivity is a trivial task for single bar stimuli, and later neurons were found that effectively solve the problem of false matching (Poggio and Talbot, 1981).
-One possible algorithm for stereo vision is discussed in: Poggio, T. (1984).
-Vision by Man and Machine.
-Scientific American, 250, 106-115.
-This algorithm is related to Hopfield networks that we will study later in this course.
-Stereo vision has received a lot of attention in both computer and biological vision over the last 15 years.
-Later we will look at a neural network model of stereopsis.
-Motion The directional selectivity of cells in striate cortex provide a form of early motion detection, akin to that described for invertebrate and rabbit peripheral vision.
-This detection is only local and thus ambiguous.
-Cortical cells suffer from the "aperture problem", and further computation is required to disambiguate object motion.
-Cortical cells are also selective for speed (Orban et al., 1983).
-Both the motion selectivity and binocularity suggest a general hypothesis for cortical function: it links information likely to have a single environmental cause for subsequent extra-striate processing.
-Anderson discusses a neural network solution to the aperture problem in Chapter 10.
-Spatio-temporal filtering Beginning with the psychophysical results of Campbell and Robson (1968), and continuing with studies of the spatial and temporal frequency selectivity of simple and complex cells, there has emerged a picture of how images may be processed in the visual cortex.
+Why temporal filtering?

+transient detection economic representations Predictive coding? - A key theme in information processing by the brain Beginning with the psychophysical results of Campbell and Robson (1968), and continuing with studies of the spatial and temporal frequency selectivity of simple and complex cells, there has emerged a detailed picture of how images may be processed in the visual cortex.
 Let us look at spatial frequency in detail with a view to understanding its computational function in vision.
 Spatial filtering The convolution model for neural networks Spatial filtering can be realized as a linear feedforward network.
-Point-wise non-linearities, and response normalization need to be added on to improve models' accounts of the data.
+This is how we modeled lateral inhibition.
+Point-wise nonlinearities, and response normalization need to be added on to improve models' accounts of the data.
 Recall our model of lateral inhibition.
 There are both ON-center and OFF- center types of ganglion cells, specified by the weights.
 We noted that we could quantitatively model an array of ganglion cell responses as a matrix operation acting on an input image vector.
 We didn't make a deal of it at the time, but over small regions of space, neural image processing can be approximated as homogeneous.
 Thus we assumed "shift-invariance" (outputs are shifted linearly with shifts in inputs) which implies a particular structure and properties to the weight matrix--i.e. in 1D, the rows are identical except for progressive shifts as we go from one row to the next.
 Thus the rows the weight matrix are just shifted versions of each other.
 In other words, the basic properties of spatial filtering are reflected in the weight structure of a single neuron.
 The receptive fields for other neurons are basically the same, except for position.
 From a mathematical point of view, if space is treated as continuous, such homogeneous linear spatial filtering is called "convolution".
 Let $r{k,l}$ be the response (in spikes/sec) of a ganglion cell at x-y location (k,l).
-The average response, to a first approximation, is determined by the weighted sum of the inputs, $g{i,j}$ at spatial location (i,j) $$r{k,l} = \sum{i,j} w{k,l;i,j} g{i,j}$$ If we assume spatial homogeneity, and thus shift-invariance: $$r{k,l} = \sum{i,j} w{k-i;l-j} g{i,j}$$ .
+The average response, to a first approximation, is determined by the weighted sum of the inputs, $f{i,j}$ at spatial location (i,j) $$r{k,l} = \sum{i,j} w{k,l;\,i,j} f{i,j}$$ If we assume spatial homogeneity, and thus shift-invariance:

+$$r{k,l} = \sum{i,j} w{k-i; l-j} f{i,j}$$ .
 Or by suitable arrangement of rows and columns as matrix operation, r = W.g In the continuous case, by the convolution integral:

-$$\mathbf{r}(\mathbf{x},\mathbf{y}) = \mathbf{w}^ \mathbf{g} = \iint w(x - x', y - y') \, g(x', y) \, d\!\!\!\! x' \, d\!\!\!\! y'$$ The fundamental computations in spatial filtering of input images are linear--image vectors are multiplied by a weight matrix.
+$$\mathbf{r}(\mathbf{x},\mathbf{y}) = \mathbf{w}^ \mathbf{g} = \iint w(x - x', y - y') f(x', y) \, d\!\!\!\! x' \, d\!\!\!\! y'$$ The fundamental computations in spatial filtering of input images are linear--image vectors are multiplied by a weight matrix.
 When it reached steady-state, the lateral inhibition network studied in Lecture 3 was essentially convolving the input with the weights.
 If you ever use a graphics package like Adobe Photoshop, you can easily convolve the image on the computer screen with any number of possible spatial filters (i.e. weight matrices).
 Mathematica has a built-in function ListCon-volve[] that accepts as arguments an input vector and a "kernel".
 But we need to know how to specify the "kernel", i.e. the weights for the convolution.
 So the questions are: